What’s On at Aerospace Bristol

 Story Cafe at Aerospace Bristol

-Join us between 10:00 am to 10:30 am every Monday during term time where Aerospace Bristol’s learning team will be reading a story in the Museum Cafe.
+Join us between 10:00 am to 10:30 am every Monday during term time where Aerospace Bristol’s learning team will be reading a story in the Museum’s Cafe under Concorde.
 These sessions are free to attend, and museum admission is not required.
 Story time is on the following dates:

 • Monday 3rd March